tlong314/cmgame/README.md

 ## Building a Venn Diagram

 If you define your game's "type" to be "venn" then the game will build a Venn Diagram.
 Initiate your game as usual, but set type to "venn".
 Then define the number of sets that will be in your diagram with `game.setNumberOfSets`.
+This method also takes an optional second parameter defining which "variation" of a certain Venn Diagram to use.
+The variation is 0 (the "usual" diagram) by default, 1 for a "subsets" diagram, 2 for a different (non-subset) view.

 ```javascript